Transit Expressway Revenue Line: Adopting Skybus

 WABCO's proposal notwithstanding, PAT voted to adopt the Skybus plan on July 10, 1969.
 PAT's decision provoked a storm of controversy, both for the decision itself and the manner in which it was taken.
 Throughout the decision-making process PAT held numerous closed-door meetings and was less than forthcoming about how it chose Skybus over the WABCO proposal.
-Republican (and pro-rail) County Commissioner William Hunt stated that "PAT officials should be aware ... that they are a public company using taxpayers' money and these taxpayers have a right to know how the money's being spent."
+Pro–rail Republican County Commissioner William Hunt stated that "PAT officials should be aware ... that they are a public company using taxpayers' money and these taxpayers have a right to know how the money's being spent."
 The Pittsburgh Press editorialized that PAT "pulled a monumental blunder the other night when it not only excluded the public from the meeting at which the WABCO proposal was made but actually tried to keep the details of the proposal from reaching the public."
 Among the most vehement critics of Skybus was then-City Councilman Peter F. Flaherty (a Democrat), who was a candidate for Mayor of Pittsburgh.
 Flaherty accused PAT of prejudging in favor of Skybus and rushing the decision to secure federal funding for the project.
 Flaherty urged additional, open, hearings to better evaluate the merits of the Skybus and WABCO proposals.

 In response, the Allegheny County Commission agreed to hold a series of public hearings into the competing plans.
 Both Flaherty and John K. Tabor, his Republican opponent for mayor, appeared at the hearings to express their views.
 Flaherty accused the PAT board of directors of having an "emotional commitment ... to the Skybus plan" and of collusion with business-industrial interests in the Pittsburgh area who favored the plan.
 Tabor split the difference, presenting a plan which included WABCO and a 16 mi Skybus loop east of downtown.
 A continuing source of contention was WABCO's cost estimate, which PAT's consulting engineer said was at least $100 million too low.
 The viability of the unproven Skybus technology, in particular the switching system, remained a concern.
 In September the County Commission voted 2–1 to adopt the plan.
 The Commission stated that of the $228 million only $20–30 million would be paid by the county, with federal and state funds making up the balance.